ultrabug/mkdocs-static-i18n/README.md

-# MkDocs Static I18n Plugin
+# MkDocs static i18n plugin

 *An MkDoc plugin that helps you support multiple language versions of your site / documentation.*

-The `mkdocs-static-i18n` plugin allows you to support multiple languages on your documentation by adding static translation files to your existing documentation pages.
-Multi language support is just **one `.<language>.md` file away!**.
+The `mkdocs-static-i18n` plugin allows you to support multiple languages of your documentation by adding static translation files to your existing documentation pages.

+Multi language support is just **one `.<language>.md` file away**!

+If you want to see how it looks, [check out the demo documentation here](https://ultrabug.github.io/mkdocs-static-i18n/).

+## Language detection logic

-This plugin is made to be as simple as possible and will use any default page provided if there is no translation available for it!
+This plugin is made to be as simple as possible and will generate a default version of your website + one per configured language on the `<language>/` path.

-When activated, you will get default version of your website using the `default_language` configured + one version available on `/<language>/` for every language configured in the `languages` parameter.

-For example, using the following configuration on the given structure:
+- the `default` version will use any `.md` documentation file first and fallback to any `.<default_language>.md` file found
+- the `/<language>` language versions will use any `.<language>.md` documentation file first and fallback to any `.<default_language>.md` file before fallbacking to any default `.md` file found

+Since demonstrations are better than words, [check out the demo documentation here](https://ultrabug.github.io/mkdocs-static-i18n/) which showcases the logic.

+## Configuration

+All the parameters are mandatory:

+- **default_language**: string
+- **languages**: mapping of **language name**: **display value**

 ```
 plugins: